-- The public members of the Energy Policy Jobs Council shall have the following (c) qualifications:qualifications and shall be appointed as follows: - (1) One member shall be experienced in the electric power industry;a representative of an investor-owned electric public utility, to be appointed by the Governor.

-Appointments to the Energy Policy Jobs Council shall be made by July 15, 2009,

-- (2) One member shall be experienced in the natural gas industry; have experience in natural gas and associated hydrocarbon exploration, development, and production, to be appointed by the Governor. - (2a) One member shall be experienced in energy policy matters; - One member shall be experienced in alternative fuels and biofuels; a (3) representative of an investor-owned natural gas public utility, to be appointed by the Speaker of the House of Representatives. - (4) One member shall be experienced in energy efficient building design or construction;an energy economist or a person with experience in the financing or business development of an energy-related business, to be appointed by the President Pro Tempore of the Senate. - One member shall be experienced in environmental protection; have (5) experience in energy policy, to be appointed by the President Pro Tempore of the Senate. - One member who is engaged in a business providing renewable energy or (6) other energy services; shall be an industrial energy consumer, to be appointed by the Speaker of the House of Representatives. - One member shall be knowledgeable of alternative and renewable sources of (7) energy; energy, to be appointed by the Governor. - One member who, at the time of appointment, is a county commissioner; or (8) elected municipal officer; provided, the member's term on the Council shall expire immediately in the event that he or she vacates office as a county commissioner or municipal officer; shall have experience in trucking, rail, or shipping transportation, to be appointed by the Speaker of the House of Representatives. - Repealed by Session Laws 2009-446, s.
+- (3) Twelve Eleven public members who are citizens of the State of North Carolina to be appointed by the Governor.
+The Governor shall designate one of the public members as chair of the Council.
+Carolina and who are appointed in accordance with subsection (c) of this section. - (b) Appointments to the Energy Policy Jobs Council shall be made by July 15, 2009, July 1, 2013. and each such appointee shall serve until January 31, 2011.
+Thereafter, the appointed members of the General Assembly shall serve two-year terms, and the appointed public members shall serve four year terms.
+A member of the Energy Policy Council shall continue to serve until his successor is duly appointed, but such holdover shall not affect the expiration date of such succeeding term.
+The terms of office of members of the Council are three years.
+The terms of members appointed under subdivisions (1), (4), and (6) of subsection (c) of this section shall expire on June 30 of years evenly divisible by three.
+The terms of members appointed under subdivisions (2), (5), (8), and (10) of subsection (c) of this section shall expire on June 30 of years that are evenly divisible by three.
+The terms of members appointed under subdivisions (3), (7), (11), and (12) of subsection (c) of this section shall expire on June 30 of years that follow by one year those years that are evenly divisible by three.
+Appointments made by the President Pro Tempore of the Senate and the Speaker of the House of Representatives shall be allowed when the General Assembly is not in session. - (c) The public members of the Energy Policy Jobs Council shall have the following qualifications:qualifications and shall be appointed as follows: - (1) One member shall be experienced in the electric power industry; a representative of an investor-owned electric public utility, to be appointed by the Governor. - (2) One member shall be experienced in the natural gas industry; have experience in natural gas and associated hydrocarbon exploration, development, and production, to be appointed by the Governor. - (2a) One member shall be experienced in energy policy matters; - One member shall be experienced in alternative fuels and biofuels; a representative of an investor-owned natural gas public utility, to be appointed by the Speaker of the House of Representatives. - (4) One member shall be experienced in energy efficient building design or construction; an energy economist or a person with experience in the financing or business development of an energy-related business, to be appointed by the President Pro Tempore of the Senate. - (5) One member shall be experienced in environmental protection; have experience in energy policy, to be appointed by the President Pro Tempore of the Senate. - (6) One member who is engaged in a business providing renewable energy or other energy services; shall be an industrial energy consumer, to be appointed by the Speaker of the House of Representatives. - (7) One member shall be knowledgeable of alternative and renewable sources of energy; energy, to be appointed by the Governor. - (8) One member who, at the time of appointment, is a county commissioner; or elected municipal officer; provided, the member's term on the Council shall expire immediately in the event that he or she vacates office as a county commissioner or municipal officer; shall have experience in trucking, rail, or shipping transportation, to be appointed by the Speaker of the House of Representatives. - (9) Repealed by Session Laws 2009-446, s.
 4, effective August 7, 2009.
-(9) - One member shall be knowledgeable in the finance, business development, (10)or technology development of energy-related business; One member shall have experience in energy research and development, to be appointed by the President Pro Tempore of the Senate.